HugoDerave/ApexLegendsAPI/README.md

 We're providing a free API without any rate limit, that can be used for any project.
 However, this may change in the near future according to our finance & server load.
 Sorry for the average english level, i'm french :-)
 Any question?
 Go to our discord @ [https://discord.gg/TZ4Y9EB](https://discord.gg/TZ4Y9EB "https://discord.gg/TZ4Y9EB").

+Please also note that due to current Respawn limitations, the API will only return the banners displayed data in the "current" field.
+Data displayed in the "all" field comes from previous requests, that are saved.

 # Get an API Key

 We require every user to get an API Key for "control" reason and stats.
 To get an API key, go to http://api.apexlegendsstatus.com/getkey.
 We'll ask you your mail address and short project description.
 Please note that providing a wrong mail addresse will most likely get your key suspended.